-Another key factor in these types of killings appears to be a rage from the male when he feels he has been wronged by his partner, whether this be due to the partnership breaking up, an affair in the marriage and difficulties surrounding access to his children.
-There can be a revenge aspect where he leaves the mother alive to suffer after he takes the lives of her children; however this is by far not the main reason, as perceived by some, for this type of murder.
+Another key factor in these types of killings appears to be a rage from the male when he feels he has been wronged by his partner, whether this is due to the partnership breaking down, an affair in the marriage and/or difficulties surrounding access to the children.
+There can be a revenge aspect where he leaves the mother alive to suffer after he takes the lives of her children, however, this is by far not the main reason, as perceived by some, for this type of murder.

 “The male view of the family is very black and white, and doesn’t reflect the increasingly dynamic role that women can play in the economy and in the institution of the family itself.” – Criminologist, Professor David Wilson

 He has categorized such family killers into two groups; the “livid coercive” killer who is motivated by anger and rage.
-They show control issues and may have abusive tendencies achieving their self-worth through exerting authority within the home.
+They show control issues and may have abusive tendencies achieving their self-worth by exerting authority within the home.
 Should this marriage begin to fail maybe because of such controlling issues and the wife and children try to leave, a lack of control and feelings of humiliation could prompt such acts of violence against his family.
-The “civil reputable” killer in contrast is motivated by altruism where his identity is wrapped up in his family.
-Committing murder against all family members is therefore a way of saving them from the hardship and shame of financial troubles and bankruptcy and they will almost always commit suicide afterwards.
+The “civil reputable” killer, in contrast, is motivated by altruism where his identity is wrapped up in his family.
+Committing murder against all family members is, therefore, a way of saving them from the hardship and shame of financial troubles and bankruptcy and they will almost always commit suicide afterward.

-If suicide after the act fails, in most cases which reach a court, the perpetrator will almost always plead some form of insanity as a defence, however not all believe this is an adequate explanation for such acts.
-As in all types of mass murder there are different motivations and different methods of murder.
+If suicide after the act fails, in most cases which reach a court, the perpetrator will almost always plead some form of insanity as a defense, however not all believe this is an adequate explanation for such acts.
+As in all types of mass murder, there are different motivations and different methods of murder.

 “These are executions.
 They are never spontaneous.
 They are well planned and selective.
 They are not carried out in the heat of the moment or in a fit of rage.
 They are very methodical and it is often planned out for a long time.” – Professor Jack Leven

-John List was a father of three in 1971 New Jersey who shot and killed his wife, all three children and his mother before fleeing and building himself a new life.
+John List was a father of three in 1971 in New Jersey who shot and killed his wife, all three children, and his mother before fleeing and building himself a new life.
 A 46-year-old accountant, John List struggled to maintain his employment and pay his mortgage and had been stealing money from his elderly mother.
-Police officers discovered the bodies of his family inside the family home on 7th December 1971 along with a note he had written to his pastor, expressing his concern that there was ‘too much evilin the world and he had taken the lives of his family to ‘save their souls.
+Police officers discovered the bodies of his family inside the family home on 7 December 1971 along with a note he had written to his pastor, expressing his concern that there was ‘too much evil’ in the world and he had taken the lives of his family to ‘save their souls’.